3 Universal Steps to Happiness: The Mind-Body-Soul Approach to a Better Life

 There are 4 brain chemicals (neurotransmitters) that are responsible for how you feel:

-When they are depleted, it leads to the so-called "pseudo emotions" such as depression, anxiety, irritability, anger etc. These fake emotions nonetheless feel real to the people experiencing them, and can be as debilitating as the effects of trauma, loss, neglect, abuse etc.
+When these chemicals are depleted, it leads to the so-called "pseudo emotions," such as depression, anxiety, irritability, anger etc. These "fake" emotions nonetheless feel real to the people experiencing them, and can be as debilitating as the effects of trauma, loss, neglect, abuse etc.